daddykev/4track-dev/README.md

 - **Heart Tracks** - Save favorites for later purchase
 - **See Collaborators** - View all artists featured on a track
 - **Audio Quality Display** - See format details (bit depth, sample rate, etc.)
+- **Discover Live Shows** - Find upcoming performances in the feed with date, venue, and ticket info
 - **No Account Required** - Stream music without signing up

 ### 🏢 For Labels & Managers